 - Be transformed by the renewing of your mind.

 By this, we’re able to see ourselves in our new identity and His original intent for us on earth, which is the ultimate resolution for life!
-So, as you go about your year and meet your resolutions and goals, whether you set up routines or not, take time to renew your mind.
+So, as you go about your year, and meet your resolutions and goals, whether or not you set up routines, take time to renew your mind.
 This is what will transform you this year and the next and the next.
-Talk about your faith, go beyond the minimum, and don’t be scared to challenge or to get challenged.
+Talk about your faith, go beyond the minimum, take your thoughts captive, stop condemning yourself, and don’t be scared to challenge or to be challenged.